Skip to content

 Does it work with payware aircraft?

 Many will work out of the box because DETENT speaks the sim's standard radio controls.
-Some heavily customized aircraft need a profile; profiles are added based on demand after launch.
+Some heavily customized aircraft need a profile; profiles are added based on demand.

 A one-time purchase of $12.99.
 No subscription and no in-app purchases.
 And if it does not feel right with your setup, Apple makes App Store refunds easy; no hard feelings.